How to Calculate Percentage from Marks: Complete Formula Guide 2026

 3. Percentage to Grade Conversion

-Understanding how your percentage translates to letter grades:
+Understanding how percentage translates to letter grades helps contextualize your performance:

 | Percentage Range | Letter Grade | Grade Point | Remark |